daronphang/programming-resources/cloud-computing/AWS/services/deployment/products.md

 - Load balancing and auto-scaling
 - Application health monitoring (health agent pushes metrics to CloudWatch)

+### X-Ray daemon

+You can enable X-Ray daemon on EC2 instances to get insights into application performance and errors occurring in the production environment.

 ## AWS CodeDeploy

 CodeDeploy is a hybrid service (EC2, on-premise) that deploys your application automatically.
 Servers must be provisioned and configured ahead of time with the CodeDeploy agent.